Michael Bowes-Lyon (British Army officer)

-Michael Claude Hamilton Bowes-Lyon (1 October 1893 – 1 May 1953), known as Mickie Bowes-Lyon, was an elder brother of Queen Elizabeth The Queen Mother and maternal uncle of Queen Elizabeth II.
+Michael Claude Hamilton Bowes-Lyon (1 October 1893 – 1 May 1953), known as Mickie Bowes-Lyon, was an elder brother of Queen Elizabeth the Queen Mother and maternal uncle of Queen Elizabeth II.
 He was a British Army officer during World War I, and was prisoner of war at Holzminden.

 Biography

 Bowes-Lyon was born on 1 October 1893, the fifth son and eighth child of Claude Bowes-Lyon, Lord Glamis, later 14th Earl of Strathmore and Kinghorne, and Cecilia Cavendish-Bentinck.
 Nicknamed Mickie, he was educated at Eton College.
 He later studied at Magdalen College, Oxford.

 During World War I, Bowes-Lyon served in France in The Royal Scots (Lothian Regiment).
 He was reported missing in action on 28 April 1917.
 Three weeks later, his family discovered he had been captured after being wounded.
 He was held as a prisoner of war at Holzminden prisoner-of-war camp for the rest of the war.
 He relinquished his commission in 1921.

 After the war, Bowes-Lyon was a justice of the peace and deputy lieutenant of Bedfordshire.
 He resided at Gastlings near Biggleswade.

-In 1928, Bowes-Lyon married Elizabeth Margaret Cator (1899–1959), daughter of John Cator, at St George's, Hanover Square.
+In 1928, Bowes-Lyon married Elizabeth Margaret "Betty" Cator (1899–1959), daughter of John Cator, at St George's, Hanover Square.
 Cator had been a bridesmaid at his sister Elizabeth's wedding to Prince Albert, Duke of York, in 1923.
 They had two sons and twin daughters: